+VII.
 What to Do if Accused of Violating an IP Right?

-When accused of violating an IP right, the best first step is to contact an intellectual property defense attorney in Florida.
+When accused of violating an IP right, the best first step is to contact an intellectual property defense attorney in [YOUR AREA].
 They will help you determine (1) whether or not you have actually violated an IP right; and if you have, (2) the best way to remedy the situation with the least disruption to you.

 Gather any and all information you have in regard to the allegation made against you for your attorney to review.

-What Do Intellectual Property Lawyers Do in Florida?
+VIII.
+What Do Intellectual Property Lawyers Do?